EducationUSA Advising Center

 - Guides to Funding Sources for U.S. study

 - Guides to Essay Writing

 Highly selective school and applications for scholarships require excellent "O" and "A" level scores.
-The Scholastic Aptitude Test (SAT) and the Test of English as a Foreign Language (TOEFL) are required, as are letters of recommendation and personal statements.
+The Scholastic Aptitude Test (SAT) or the American college Testint (ACT) and the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) are required, as are letters of recommendation and personal statements.